Technology - Project Management

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 A student applying to this program must:

-- have a minimum 3.25 GPA (on a scale in which an A is a 4.0) for the last 60 hours of undergraduate work
+- have a minimum undergraduate GPA of 3.25 cumulative (on a scale in which an A is a 4.0)

-- submit official GRE scores if GPA is below a 3.00 cumulative or 3.00 on the last 60 hours of undergraduate coursework (use institutional code 1319)
+- submit official GRE scores if undergraduate GPA is below 3.25 cumulative (use institutional code 1319)